Second language writing

 Second language writing is the study of writing performed by non-native speakers/writers of a language as a second or foreign language.
 According to Oxford University, second language writing is the expression of one's actions and what one wants to say in writing in a language other than one's native language.
-Learning a new language and writing in it is the most challenging thing.
-Learning a new language first requires an understanding of the writing system and the grammar of the language.
-Because grammar is the basis of writing.
-Learning the grammar of a language is the only way to write in that language.
-The extent to which non-native speakers write in formal or specialized domains, and the requirements for grammatical accuracy and compositional coherence, will vary according to the specific context.
 The process of second language writing has been an area of research in applied linguistics and second language acquisition theory since the middle of the 20th century.
 The focus has been mainly on second-language writing in academic settings.
-In the last few years, there has been a great deal of interest in and research on informal writing.
-These informal writings include writing in online contexts.

 In terms of instructional practices, the focus of second language writing instruction has traditionally been on achieving grammatical accuracy.
 However, this changed under the influence of compositional studies, which focused on conceptual and structural properties.
-Another development in the teaching of second language writing is the increasing use of models and the emphasis on the properties of particular writing genres.
-Recent research has analyzed how second-language writing differs from native-language writing, emphasizing the cultural factors that influence second-language writers.
-In general, second language acquisition research has transitioned from a primary focus on cognitive factors to a sociocultural perspective in which writing is viewed not only as an acquired language skill and cognitive ability but also, more broadly, as a socially situated communicative act involving a target audience.
 Recently, particular attention has been paid to the integration of written texts with other media (multimodality) and to the mixing of languages in online media.